averiemasia/Averie_BlueStampPortfolio/index.md

     break
 }
 ```
 This final code block is the script for the game and calls on functions defined earlier in my code.
-It tells the computer to cheat if the user wins 5 rounds, and prompts the player to answer if they would like to keep playing after each round, stopping if they type in "no."
+It tells the computer to cheat if the user wins 5 rounds, and prompts the player to answer if they would like to keep playing after each round, stopping if they type in "no".

 # Project Materials
 To do the project that I ended up completing, all that you will need is a free Google Account and a laptop to run Google Colab on!
 Google Colab is accessible by everyone and there are tons of pretrained models and other resources readily available for use.